chrisswhitneyy/CS499_MechanicalReasoning/README.md

 ## Project 1:
 A partial implementation of the formal proof described by Painter and McCarthy using Coq.
 The goal of McCarthy was to obtain machine-checked proofs of correctness for compilers.
 This work is not machine-checked but, unlike most pen-and-paper work, it is quite detailed.
 ## Project 2:
-The implementation of an abstract lanuage using a state, an evaluation stack, and a sequence of instructions.
+An implementation of an abstract lanuage using a state, an evaluation stack, and a sequence of instructions.
 The stack symbols are either of type bool or Z (i.e a number).
 The lanuage is formaly desribed in the course text ch 4.